Lucyjpjones/lj-fscr/testing.md

 As images are uploaded through the image URL form input I am not able to take any action on adjusting image sizes.

+<ins>Accessibility</ins>

+`Background and foreground colors do not have a sufficient contrast ratio`

+I didn't take any actions as none of my users experienced difficulty reading the text in question.

 <ins>SEO</ins>

 `Links do not have descriptive text`

-I didn't take any actions here as the error was for displaying 'read more' which I believe is a conventional text link for users.
+I didn't take any actions as the error was for displaying 'read more' which I believe is a conventional text link for users.
 This is also very similar to the suggested generic link text 'learn more'.

 ### **Responsive Design**